thanksmister/voice-panel-android/README.md

 -- Notice that my trigger_time is 1800 and disarm_after_trigger is false, this means the alarm runs for 1800 seconds until it    stops and it doesn't reset after its triggerd.

-## Weather Updates (Darksky)
+## Weather Updates

-If you would like to get weather updates, you will need to add thje Darksky component to Home Assistant and enter your your [Dark Sky API](https://darksky.net/dev/) key.
-You would then setup an automation to send the updated weather data to Voice Panel using MQTT.

-If you want to have Voice Panel report the weather as well, you can set up a new intent that will speak the current weather conditions in your "intents.yaml" file.
-Here is an example intent used to get today's weather:
+If you would like to get weather updates, you will need to add a [weather component](https://www.home-assistant.io/components/sensor.darksky/) to Home Assistant.
+Voice Panel can report the weather by adding a new intent that will speak the current weather conditions to your "intents.yaml" file.
+Here are sample voice commands:

+  "What's the weather today?"

+### Example Darksky Weather

 ```
 searchWeatherForecast: